 The Solar Education Program provides a safe environment for teams to display their solar cars.
 On alternating years, we share the fun of the world-famous Texas Motor Speedway or drive cross-country to share their projects with millions of people.

-The 2014 Solar Car Challenge is a hybrid closed-track/cross-country event, spending two days at the world famous Texas Motor Speedway, then heading out on the road to Austin.
+The 2014 Solar Car Challenge hosted by Austin Energy is a hybrid closed-track/cross-country event, spending two days at the world famous Texas Motor Speedway, then heading out on the road to Austin.
 Come share the fun... meet the kids and see their solar cars.
 For more information, see the Calendar.

 Technology & Learning Magazine Names The Solar Car Challenge One of America's Top 10 Most Innovative Education Programs